Sanguine: Visual Analysis for Patient Blood Management: Visualization Design

 As is evident from the heat map in Figure~\ref{fig:sangiune_teaser}, a large percentage of cases received no transfusion.
 This aspect of the data is important to include in the visualization, but the heavily skewed distribution makes it hard to notice any difference in the nonzero transfusion cases.
-To address this problem, we provide a toggle to remove zero transfusion from the color-scale in the visualization ––– the heatmap still shows the data on zero transfusion, but shows these cases on a separate (gray) color scale, thereby making differences in the one or more transfusion cases apparent, as shown in Figure~\ref{fig:outcomes}.
+To address this problem, we provide a toggle to remove zero transfusion from the color-scale in the visualization, i.e., the maximum value that maps to the darkest red color is taken from the counts of cases that have received at least one transfusion.
+This makes differences in transfusion practice much more apparent, as is evident in Figure~\ref{fig:outcomes}, which is important as analyzing cases that required transfusion is a key task.
+The heatmap still shows the data on zero transfusion, but uses a separate (gray) color scale encoding the percentage of zero transfused cases out of all cases of the row.

-The resulting heatmap enables PBM experts and clinicians to compare their relative practice of transfusion.
+The resulting heatmap enables PBM experts and clinicians to compare their relative practice of transfusion (\textbf{G1}).
 Although Sanguine can be used to compare transfusions across all procedures, filtering by procedures is essential, because diverse procedures such as heart transplants and bypass surgery differ in the typical need for transfusions.
 However, even when narrowing cases down to specific procedures, there can be systematic differences in how complicated cases are, and hence what outcomes can be expected and how much will be transfused.

-To provide this context and show outcomes that are potentially related to transfusions (\textbf{G3}), Sanguine can visualize additional attributes to display along with the heatmap, such as lab values and patient outcomes (see Figure~\ref{fig:outcomes}).
+To provide this context and show transfusion-relevant outcomes, Sanguine can visualize additional attributes to display along with the heatmap, such as lab values and patient outcomes (see Figure~\ref{fig:outcomes}).
 The visual encoding used depends on the attribute types.
 For numerical/distribution values (such as hemoglobin values), we use a violin plot that morphs into a dot plot when there are few observations; for individual numerical values, we use bar charts (e.g., average transfusions per case) or labeled heatmap cells (e.g., mortality rates).